landlock-lsm/landlockconfig/README.md

 cargo run --example sandboxer -- --json examples/mini-write-tmp.json sh
 ```

+We can compose configurations by specifying `--json` or `--toml` (and related
+file paths) several times.

 A new dedicated tool will be published soon.

 ## TOML configuration example